-Colors can also be used to gain attention, to make things stand out, become more prominent which can help with noticing certain things, therefore more likely to remember.
+Colors can also be used to gain attention, to make things stand out, become more prominent, which can help with noticing certain things.
+Therefore, making things more memorable.

 Colors are often used for the purpose of highlighting certain points or mistakes.
 If there is a particularly important point or mistake, then highlighting that section can help to embed certain information into our memories.

 Studies conducted by the University of British Columbia looked into the effects of red and blue on cognitive ability.
-Blue was said to increase creative thinking, while Red was better at focusing attention, naturally leading to improvements when it came to paying attention to details and generally making us more alert.
+Blue was said to increase creative thinking.
+Red was better at focusing attention, naturally leading to improvements when it came to paying attention to details, and generally making us more alert.

-The studies included several hundred participants that had to perform tasks while exposed to different colors.
-These tasks tested various cognitive abilities including memory, attention to detail and tasks or questions that required creative thinking.
+The studies included tests that involved several hundred participants that had to perform tasks while exposed to different colors.
+These tasks tested various cognitive abilities, including memory, attention to detail, and tasks or questions that required creative thinking.

 During the creative tasks when participants were subjected to the color blue, the participants provided significantly more creative ideas than when those tasks were undertaken while exposed to red.

-Memory tasks that required attention to detail showed over a 30percent performance improvement while the participants were exposed to the color red compared to blue.
+Memory tasks that required attention to detail showed over a 30 percent performance improvement when the participants were exposed to the color red, compared to blue.